sambrereton2/airelogic-tech-test-portal/README.md

  - To aid consuming the Web Api, Swagger is configured with Api and Schema documentation support.
 The Swagger UI provides working samples of Api payloads and can be used to demo all functionality.
 Data is persisted over service restarts.
  - Serilog file logging is configured.
  - Models consumed and returned from the Web Api are separate from the Entities used by the database.
 This gives flexibility enabling the database schema to not be dependent on the incoming data and helps prevent exposing the underlying database layout.
 The Api and the database can both independently evolve.
+ - Custom ValidationAttribute's have been applied to Api models to perform NhsNumber validation and partial Postcode validation - which are covered by unit tests.